iAvoe/Az900-Module-3-Review/README.md

 ### Development, Advises & recommendations

-#### As part of Azure DevOps, what service would you use for adopting CI/CD for a development team?
-- Azure Pipelines

-#### __________ alerts you when service issues occur in an Azure environment, such as a regional Azure outage that affects all Azure customers.
-- Azure Service Health

-#### What can you use to find information about planned maintenance for Azure services that are critical to your organization?
-- Azure Service Health

-#### Which is not one of the recommendation categories for Azure Advisor?
-- Capacity

-#### What service helps you manage your Azure, on-premises, and multi-cloud environments?
-- Azure Arc

-#### Which Azure service evaluates Azure resources and makes recommendations to help improve reliability, security, performance, and cost reduction?
+#### Your organization plans to deploy several production virtual machines that will have consistent resource usage throughout the year.
+What can you use to minimize the costs of the virtual machines without reducing the functionality of the virtual machines?
-- Azure Advisor
+- Azure Reservations

-#### You need to be notified when there are new recommendations for reducing Azure costs.
-Which tool should you use?
+#### You need to create a custom solution that uses thresholds to trigger autoscaling functionality to scale an app up or down to meet user demand.
+What should you include in the solution?
-- Azure Advisor
+- Azure Monitor

 #### What should you proactively review and act on to avoid service interruptions, such as service retirements and breaking changes?
 - Health Advisories